Raspberry-Jam/IoTBay/README.md

 project).
 If you are using JetBrains Rider, create a Docker Compose build configuration, add the `compose.yaml` and `compose.dev.yaml` files.
 Leaving Fast Mode transformations enabled typically yields better build and startup times, and better debugger compatibility with Rider's built-in debugging tools.
-This configuration should allow you to add breakpoints at any point, and perform hot reloads to the code to change things during runtime (this has limited support within ASP.NET Core).
+This configuration should allow you to add breakpoints at any point, and perform hot reloads to the code during runtime (this has limited support within ASP.NET Core).

 ## How It Works